ambremandar/SimpleWebDocumentViewer/README.md

 SimpleWebDocumentViewer
 =======================

-Simple web document viewer that is used to easily show a document on a web page.
+Simple web document viewer that is used to easily show a document(pdf,swf,doc etc) on a web page.
 This is a simple control built using C# and .NET.

 Features